-A multi data source is an abstraction around a group of data sources that provides load balancing or failover processing at the time of connection requests, between the data sources associated with the multi data source.
-Multi data sources are bound to the JNDI tree or local application context just like data sources are bound to the JNDI tree.
+A multi data source is an abstraction around a group of data sources that is bound to the JNDI tree or local application context just like data sources are bound to the JNDI tree.
 Applications lookup a multi data source on the JNDI tree or in the local application context (java:comp/env) just as they do for data sources, and then request a database connection.
 The multi data source determines which data source to use to satisfy the request depending on the algorithm selected in the multi data source configuration: load balancing or failover.